 Can I get disability benefits from VA?

-You may be able to get disability benefits if you’ve had a surgery or other treatment performed at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).
+You may be able to get disability benefits if you’ve had surgery or received other treatment at a VA hospital, approved hospital, or outpatient center for a disability related to your military service (called a service-connected disability).

 - The surgery required a recovery time of at least 1 month or reports show that the surgery or treatment was for a service-connected disability, and

-- The surgery resulted in severe issues, such as:
+- The surgery resulted in severe issues, like:

 - Surgical wounds that haven’t totally healed